travigd/documentation/http-api/3.0.0/reading-streams.md

 //clipped
 ```

-The server has told us in the headers that the ETag for this content is ETag: "2;248368668".
+The server has told us in the headers that the ETag for this content is `ETag: "2;248368668"`.
 We can use this in our next request if we are polling the stream for changes.
 We will put it in the header If-None-Match.
 This tells the server to check if the response will be the one we already know.

 ```
 ouro@ouroboros:~/src/EventStore.wiki$  curl -v --header 'If-None-Match: "2;248368668"